sraaphorst/spelunker/README.md

 - Boost 1.31 or higher (for `disjoint_sets.hpp`); and

-- CMake 3.10 or higher.
+- CMake 3.0 or higher.

 # Further work

-1. Include more maze generation algorithms.
+1. ~~Include more maze generation algorithms.~~ I'm not sure there are any more well-known algorithms.
+Suggestions are welcome.

 2. Add the ability for listeners to subcribe to `MazeGenerator` instances to receive events when a maze is extended.
 This will allow, say, drawing of a maze as it is being generated to show how the algorithms work.